 Conclusion

 The present investigation revealed that land configuration and nutrient management significantly influenced productivity and profitability of kharif sorghum.
 Broad Bed and Furrow (BBF) recorded higher grain and fodder yield compared to flat bed and ridges and furrow.
 Application of 100% RDF (80:40:40 kg NPK ha⁻¹) resulted in maximum yield, plant height and economic returns.
 Nano urea-based reduced nitrogen treatments improved yield over control but could not surpass full RDF.
-Interaction effects were non-significant.

-Therefore, adoption of BBF land configuration along with 100% RDF is recommended for achieving higher productivity and profitability of sorghum under rainfed conditions of Marathwada.
+Interaction effects were non-significantTherefore, adoption of BBF land configuration along with 100% RDF is recommended for achieving higher productivity and profitability of sorghum under rainfed conditions of Marathwada.

 References